dangdo85/Project_2/README.md

 Stretch goals
-- search for specific post
+- search/filter for specific post
     - search bar
+- user can upload images
 - a slide show for image gallery
 - counter for number of views for each post
 - favorite a post
+- use an API
+- field error

 ERD